 What is it, what are the symptoms and how does it spread?

 According to the World Health Organization (WHO), coronaviruses are a family of viruses that range in severity from the common cold to more serious diseases like Severe Acute Respiratory Syndrome (SARS).
 The new strain was temporarily named 2019-nCoV and was first discovered on New Year’s Eve in Wuhan City on the Hubei province of China.

 In general, coronavirus symptoms include fevers, coughing and shortness of breath.
 Certain strains like SARS can lead to severe pneumonia and possibly death.
-While the exact lethality of 2019-nCoV is unclear, it has already killed over 1,700 people as of Feb.
-17, with more than 71,000 people infected around the world.
-Outside of China, there have been cases in several countries, including Australia, Canada, France, Germany, Japan and South Korea, as well as the U.S.
+While the exact lethality of 2019-nCoV is unclear, it has already killed over 116,000 around the world, with more than 1.8 million infected.
+Outside of China, there have been cases in over 180 countries, including Australia, Canada, France, Germany, Japan and South Korea, as well as the U.S.

 The Centers for Disease Control and Prevention (CDC) reports that the coronavirus strain likely originated from an animal host.
 However, officials believe it’s now passed from person to person.
 Infected individuals can spread the disease through the air by coughing and sneezing.
 In addition, it can spread through close personal contact or through contaminated objects or surfaces that others touch.
 Whether you are a private jet traveler or not, always wash your hands and avoid touching your mouth, nose and eyes.

 The new coronavirus is impacting the global economy.
 In particular, it’s making things harder for commercial and business air travel passengers.
 Many states have enacted shelter-in-place orders, with non-essential travel restricted.